whitevamp/civitai-image-scraper/README.md

-# I bring you version 2 and compeate rewrite to the script.
+# I bring you version 2 and compleate rewrite to the script.

 This document outlines the key changes and enhancements made in the second version of the Civitai Image Scraper script compared to the first version.
 These improvements aim to enhance performance, robustness, and functionality.